 As you can see, diuretics are bad for gout.
 In extreme cases, they may be the sole cause of your gout, and changing your medication may be the only thing you need to do.

 Do not stop taking them without consulting your doctor.
 There are many alternatives to diuretics for treating high blood pressure and heart disease.
-It is important to get your uric acid tested and ensure that you get it down to 5mg/dL (0.30 mmol/L) or below.
-If switching diuretics to something else does not lower your uric acid low enough, then you should arrange for uric acid lowering treatment.
-Details are in the Gout Treatment pages, and if you need personal help to understand your options, please ask in the gout forum.
+It is important to get your uric acid tested and ensure that you get it down to 5 mg/dL (0.30 mmol/L) or below.
+If switching diuretics to something else does not lower your uric acid low enough, then you should arrange for uric acid treatment.

 Diuretics Cause Gout References